 Table~\ref{nh.overall.max} shows $MaxMax2SB$ and $Prop.Matched$ across the five algorithms, compared to the pre-matched cohort.
-GPSnc yielded the lowest $MaxMax2SB$ of 0.2303, followed by FMnc and FM with 0.2423 and 0.2497, respectively.
-VM and FM, the two algorithms which used a caliper, retained close to 100\% of the reference group units in the matched cohort.
-Matching on the Mahalanobis distance of the covariates, COVnc, yielded the largest $MaxMax2SB$.
+LGPSMnc yields the lowest $MaxMax2SB$ of 0.23, followed by FMnc and FM with 0.24 and 0.25, respectively.
+VM and FM, the two algorithms which used a caliper, retain close to 100\% of the reference group units in the matched cohort.
+Matching on the Mahalanobis distance of the covariates, COVnc, yields the largest $MaxMax2SB$.

-Estimated differences in 30-day patient rehospitalization rate are given in Table~\ref{outcomes5} using each of the five matching algorithms for the five nursing homes.
-Pairwise comparisons between nursing homes 1 and 4 yielded uniformly positive and statistically significant differences in 30-day rehospitalization rate, with the effect size ranging from a 4.42\% (VM) to a 7.28\% (COVnc) higher rehospitalization rate for nursing home 1.
-Pairwise comparisons between nursing homes 1 and 2 yielded uniformly small and non-statistically significant differences in 30-day rehospitalization rate.
+Estimated differences in 30-day patient rehospitalization rates are given in Table~\ref{outcomes5} using each of the five matching algorithms for the five nursing homes.
+Pairwise comparisons between nursing homes 1 and 4 yielded uniformly positive and statistically significant differences in 30-day rehospitalization rates, with the effect size ranging from a 4.42\% (VM) to a 7.28\% (COVnc) higher rehospitalization rate for nursing home 1.
+Pairwise comparisons between nursing homes 1 and 2 yielded uniformly small and non-statistically significant differences in 30-day rehospitalization rates.

 Notable differences in estimated outcomes obtained from different matching algorithms appear when comparing nursing homes 1 and 3, and nursing homes 1 and 5.
-When comparing nursing homes 1 and 3, FM and FMnc yielded smaller pairwise differences in 30-day rehospitalization rate in comparison to the other methods.
-When comparing nursing homes 1 and 5, GPSnc yielded a smaller pairwise difference in 30-day rehospitalization rate, while VM, FM, and FMnc all yielded an estimated difference of approximately 3.7\%.
+When comparing nursing homes 1 and 3, FM and FMnc yield smaller pairwise differences in 30-day rehospitalization rates in comparison to the other methods.
+When comparing nursing homes 1 and 5, LGPSMnc yields a smaller pairwise difference in 30-day rehospitalization rates, while VM, FM, and FMnc all yield an estimated difference of approximately 3.7\%.